kleargear review via kutv

 Frustrated with her experience, Jen wrote a negative review on Ripoffreport.com, explaining that she was never able to get in touch with a human being.

-The review sat for three years, until Kleargear.com caught wind of it and sent John an email demanding that the post be removed within 72 hours, or he would face a $3,500 fine.
+The review sat for three years, until Kleargear.com caught wind of it and sent John an email demanding that she remove the Ripoff Report within 72 hours, or he would face a $3,500 fine.
 Kleargear cited a non-disparagement clause in their terms of sale:

 “In an effort to ensure fair and honest public feedback, and to prevent the publishing of libelous content in any form, your acceptance of this sales contract prohibits you from taking any action that negatively impacts Kleargear.com, its reputation, products, services, management or employees.”